cheanlee0321/StockAnalyzer/README.md

 Run Main.py to get selected data for DCF modeling.

 Selected data includes
-Revenues/EBITDA/NetIncome/FCFPerShare/SharesOutstanding/CashAndCashEquivalents/TotalDebt/SharePrice per FY
+Revenues/EBITDA/NetIncome/FCFPerShare/SharesOutstanding/CashAndCashEquivalents/TotalDebt/SharePrice per FY.

 # DCF Modeling
-DCF_Modeling.xlsx is for DCF model calculation
+DCF_Modeling.xlsx is for DCF model calculation.

-Copy selected data to blue slots in DCF_Modeling.xlsx
+Copy selected data to blue slots in DCF_Modeling.xlsx.

 Input your assumptions according to your understanding on the business of the company.